sdhawan81/pareekshan/README.md

 ## Branch and Commits

-Please create a new branch from develop branch.
+Before starting development please create a new branch from develop branch.
 Name the branch using following convention

 [Current Year]/[First Letter of FirstName][LastName].